Taxes On the Import of Gold Into Switzerland

 In addition, gold in the form of granules (gold dust) is also exempt from this tax, provided it has a purity of 995/1000.
 It must then be weighed, packaged and sealed by a recognised assayer-melter.
 The article also regulates other forms, such as raw gold or primary materials, as well as so-called semi-finished products which are intended for industrial production but which are, therefore, less relevant for private investors.
 This also includes alloys that consist of two or more parts of gold.
 If platinum is contained, then the proportion of gold must outweigh that of the platinum for these rules to apply.

 The Sales Tax Act and Ordinance are supplemented by Directive R-69-02 for tax exemptions on imports.
-It contains implementing provisions for the Federal Customs Administration (FCA) and aims to ensure uniform application of the sales tax provisions in them.
+It contains implementing provisions for the Federal Office for Customs and Border Security and aims to ensure uniform application of the sales tax provisions in them.

 What Do Customs Tariff Numbers 7118.9010 and 9705.0000 Mean?